cargo-bins/cargo-binstall/README.md

   - Yes and also no?
 We're not (yet? #1) doing anything to verify the CI binaries are produced by the right person / organisation.
     However, we're pulling data from crates.io and the cargo manifest, both of which are _already_ trusted entities, and this is functionally a replacement for `curl ... | bash` or `wget`-ing the same files, so, things can be improved but it's also sorta moot
+- What do the error codes mean?
+  - You can find a full description of errors including exit codes here: <https://docs.rs/cargo-binstall/latest/cargo_binstall/enum.BinstallError.html>

 ---